williamahartman/Jamepad/README.md

   - If you want to use Xbox controllers, you need separate drivers for them.
 The ones [here](https://github.com/360Controller/360Controller) have been tested with Jamepad and work properly.

 #### Current Limitations
 - Rumble stuff is iffy.
+  - It works on Linux
+  - It works with XInput on windows.
+  - It seems like it doesn't work on OSX right now.
+I'm not totally sure though, because the same controllers don't vibrate with straight up SDL either.
+This could also just be that the controllers I tested (X360, Xbox One, PS3, PS4) don't have driver support for rumble on OS X)
-It works on Linux and with XInput on windows.
-It doesn't work on OSX right now.
-DirectInput on Windows is untested, as I don't have any DirectInput controllers where the vibration works normally.
+  - DirectInput on Windows is untested, as I don't have any DirectInput controllers where the vibration works normally.
 - There are some (driver-y) problems Jamepad just can't fix.
-Xbox controller support on OSX and Linux are still kind of iffy.
-The 360 Wireless Adapter is a mess on Linux without weird kernel modules or userspace drivers.
+Xbox controller support on Linux is still kind of iffy.
+The 360 Wireless Adapter is a mess on Linux without the [SteamOS version of xpad](https://launchpad.net/~mdeslaur/+archive/ubuntu/steamos) or the [Xboxdrv](https://github.com/xboxdrv/xboxdrv) userspace drivers.
 The Xbox One Wireless adapter isn't currently supported at all on Linux and OSX.
 - The order of gamepads on Windows is not necessarily the order they were plugged in.
-XInput controllers are always moved to the front of the list.
-This means that the player numbers associated with each controller can change unexpectedly if controllers are plugged in or disconnected.
+XInput controllers will always appear before DirectInput controllers, regardless of when they were plugged in.
+This means that the player numbers associated with each controller can change unexpectedly if XInput controllers are plugged in or disconnected while DirectInput controllers are present.
 - If using getState() in ControllerManager, a new ControllerState is instantiated on each call.
 For some games, this could pose a problem.
 - For now, when we build SDL, the  dynamic API stuff is disabled.
 This seems bad and should probably change.
 I just don't know how to get it to work through JNI with that stuff enabled.